Back To Homepage

 side-tog-side side-tog-side Rock Step Cues

-- dancer starts the leads a pattern on the Forward 'step' of rock-step or (count 6) asthe follower comes forward toward leader.
+Above for leader, Follower is opposite. dancer starts the leads in a pattern on the Forward 'step' of the "rock-step" or (count 6) as the "follower comes forward" toward leader after follower steps back on count 5.

 1) Single Rhythm (one step per two beats: [Step-One, Hold-Two, Step Three, Hold Four, Rock Step] or

 2) Double Rhythm (Step-Touches: [step L,- touch R,- step R,- touch L,- rock L,- step R]) instead of Triple Rhythm above.
-Touch=Tap ball of foot on floor, next to other foot., Can do small kick instead of Tap/Touch.
+Touch=Tap ball of foot on floor ( tapped heel up), next to other foot., Can do small kick instead of Tap/Touch.